Architect Prices: What Can You Expect to Pay in 2026?

 Source: Canva

 Prices for working with an architect will vary from project to project and will be dependent on the services provided, the complexity of the renovation and how well the architect is known.
-In some instances, architects will charge between 5%-20% upfront, but again this will come back to the services they are providing as well as the individual.
+In all instances, architects will charge depending on the services they are providing as well as the individual.

 During the project, some architects will charge by the hour while others will charge a fixed monthly fee.
 Always lay out budget costs upfront so you'll be able to completely understand the way that prices and payments are handled before, during and following the project.
 This will avoid any major or minor misunderstandings.